rayangendre/marigold-alpha-site/privacy.md

 ## Marigold Privacy Policy
-Marigold is part of the Marigold Group which includes Marigold International and Marigold Direct.
+Marigold refers to the software that is built to represent the work of Laguna Veterinary Clinic.
 This privacy policy will explain how our organization uses the personal data we collect from you when you use our website.
-Topics:
-- What data do we collect?
-- How do we collect your data?
-- How will we use your data?
-- How do we store your data?
-- Marketing
-- What are your data protection rights?
-- What are cookies?
-- How do we use cookies?
-- What types of cookies do we use?
-- How to manage your cookies
-- Privacy policies of other websites Changes to our privacy policy
-- How to contact us
-- How to contact the appropriate authorities

 ### What data do we collect?
 Marigold collects the following data:
-- Personal identification information (Name, email address, phone number, etc.)
+- Personal identification information (Name, email address, etc.)

 ### How do we collect your data?
 You directly provide Marigold with most of the data we collect.
 We collect data and process data when you: